Pak SC orders release of prime suspect in Daniel Pearl murder | Law-Order

 A three-judge bench of the apex court led by Justice Mushir Alam on Thursday dismissed the Sindh government's appeal against the Sindh High Court's (SHC) decision to overturn the conviction of Sheikh in the Pearl murder case.
 The beheading of the American journalist in 2002 had grabbed international headlines.

-According to the short verdict, the bench also directed to release the suspect.
-One member of the bench opposed the decision.

-The bench upheld the SHC order by rejecting the appeals and ordered Sheikh should be set free, his lawyer Mahmood Sheikh told the media.
+The bench issued a 2:1 split judgment to uphold the SHC order by rejecting the appeals and ordered Sheikh should be set free, his lawyer Mahmood Sheikh told the media.

+The court ordered that three others, who had been sentenced to life in prison for their part in Pearl's kidnapping and death, also be freed.

+Ruth and Judea Pearl - the parents of Pearl - criticised the judgment that would endanger the lives of journalists everywhere, said Faisal Siddiqi, the Pearl family lawyer.

+Sheikh in a handwritten letter to the SHC in 2019 admitted his limited involvement in the killing of Pearl.
+The letter was presented to the Supreme Court nearly two weeks ago and Sheikh’s lawyer on Wednesday confirmed the letter.

+The accused, however, didn’t explain the nature of his role which he said was “just minor”.

 In April 2020, a two-judge Sindh High Court bench commuted the death sentence of 46-year-old Sheikh to seven years imprisonment.
-The court also acquitted his three aides - Fahad Naseem, Sheikh Adil and Salman Saqib - who were serving life terms in the case, almost two decades after they were found guilty and jailed.
+The court also acquitted his three aides who were serving life terms in the case - almost two decades after they were found guilty and jailed.

 The Sindh government and family of Pearl filed petitions in the apex court, challenging the high court verdict.